-eBay consignment selling is an efficient way to grow your business without having to buy inventory. eBay sellers can scale their businesses by selling for others and consignment is an effective way to make extra money leveraging eBay skills as long as products are carefully chosen and terms and conditions of consignment are explained in detail to the consignor.
-But, selling for others can get messy if not thought out beforehand.
+eBay consignment selling is an efficient way to grow your business without having to buy inventory. eBay sellers can scale their businesses by selling for others and consignment is an effective way to make extra money leveraging eBay skills, as long as products are carefully chosen and terms and conditions of consignment are explained in detail to the consignor.
+However, selling for others can get messy if not thought out beforehand.

 If you are an eBay seller, you have probably been asked by friends, family, or even acquaintances to sell something on eBay for them.
 The conversation usually goes like this:

 Friend: "Oh, you sell on eBay?
 I have this ____________ that I've been wanting to sell" or "I have a _______ that I heard was worth a lot on eBay.
 Can you sell it for me?"

 Consignment is big business on eBay.
 For example, Linda's Stuff is the largest consignment seller on eBay with over 140,00 items for sale and sells about $30,000 worth of consigned items a month.
 Other eBay sellers reach thousands of prospects when listed in the eBay Consignment Seller's Directory.

 eBay sellers should answer this question with caution.
 Committing to sell for others can cause relationship problems, stress within families, and disagreements.
 Here is how to navigate the "Will you sell for me?" question.

 The first step in setting up a consignment business is deciding what you want to do and how you want your business to run.
 You can always fine tune as you move along and your business evolves.
 But it is a good idea to have a clear picture of where you want to start.
 Ask yourself these questions: